Bloodiewormer/Proyecto-1-Progra-1-/README.md

 # Veterinary Hospital Management System

-This project is a Veterinary Hospital Management System implemented in C++ for the course "Programación 1" at the "Universidad Nacional" de Costa Rica.
+This project is a Veterinary Hospital Management System implemented in C++ for the course "Programación 1" at the "Universidad Nacional de Costa Rica".
 It automates the management of veterinary hospital resources such as doctors, specialties, owners, pets, and appointments.

 ## Table of Contents